ThuyNT13/d3-practice/README.md

 ```

-All of the SVG manual implementation for basic shapes can be more dynamically simulated by D3.
+The SVG manual implementation can be more dynamically simulated by D3.
 Keep in mind that since SVG is written in XML, it needs to be placed within HTML code.
 D3 is JavaScript so it needs to be placed within js script.

 ```js
 const width=150, height=100;